Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/ios-sdk.md

 Push notification events shouldn't be sent client-side via the iOS SDK because a user must open the app to initialize the Amplitude SDK in order for the SDK to send the event.
  Therefore, if push notification events are tracked client-side then there can be data delays as the push notification event isn't sent to Amplitude's servers until the next time the user opens the app.

-You can use our [mobile marketing automation partners](https://amplitude.com/integrations?category=mobile-marketing-automation) or our [HTTP API V2](https://developers.amplitude.com/docs/http-api-v2) to send push notification events to Amplitude.
+You can use [mobile marketing automation partners](https://amplitude.com/integrations?category=mobile-marketing-automation) or the [HTTP API V2](https://developers.amplitude.com/docs/http-api-v2) to send push notification events to Amplitude.

 ### Middleware